bhanu-1902/Indian-Sign-Language/README.md

 In this project, the aim is towards designing and developing an Indian Sign Language recognition system that would help any deaf and dumb person commnicate to a perfectly abled person without the need of a translator, and vice-versa.

-The purpose of this project is to recognize all the alphabets (A-Z) and digits (0-9) of Indian sign language using bag of visual words model and convert them to text/speech.
+The code recognizes all the alphabets (A-Z) and digits (0-9) of the Indian Sign Language using bag of visual words model and converts them to text/speech.
 Dual mode of recognition is implemented for better results.
-TDifferent machine learning techniques like Support Vector Machines (SVM), Logistic Regression, K-nearest neighbors (KNN) and a neural network technique Convolution Neural Networks (CNN), are explored for detection of sign language.
+Different machine learning techniques like Support Vector Machines (SVM), Logistic Regression, K-nearest neighbors (KNN) and a neural network technique Convolution Neural Networks (CNN), are explored for detection of sign language.
 The dataset for this system is created manually in different hand orientations and a train-test ratio of 80:20 is used.

 ## Getting Started